Credit: Website development image via Shutterstock

 If your business doesn't already have profiles on Facebook, Twitter and LinkedIn, create them now and include links to these profiles on your home page.
 This is the best way to increase your audience reach and to alert customers and clients about what's going on with your company.
 Anytime you update your website, post about it on your social media outlets — but balance that out with genuine, nonpromotional engagement.
 Learn more about social media for business in our marketer's guide.

 Submitting your website to major search engines will also help direct potential leads to your page, as will deploying a strong search engine optimization (SEO) strategy across your site.
 Shaoolian said that defining title tags, meta-descriptions and uniform resource identifiers (URIs) that are relevant to your company and aspects of your industry will help ensure that you rank correctly in search engines for the products or services that you're trying to market.

 "Building relevant keywords into your content from the very first phases of your website, and having a strong focus on SEO from website launch will help you generate traffic early on," he said.

 Maintain your site

-Staying relevant is just as important as being on the Web in the first place, so update your website frequently with blog posts on current industry events, new products and offers, or company news to keep visitors coming back to the site.
-You should also test your site periodically and make sure that you are using the latest versions of your Web host’s software.
-If you don’t have time to do this yourself, delegate the task to a trusted employee or hire a freelance website manager.
+Staying relevant is just as important as being on the Web in the first place, so update your website frequently with blog posts on current industry events, new products and offers, and company news to keep visitors coming back to the site.
+You should also test your site periodically and make sure that you are using the latest versions of your Web host's software.
+If you don't have time to do this yourself, delegate the task to a trusted employee or hire a freelance website manager.

 Starting a website for your business is a low-cost investment that will help you to both establish credibility and reach a wider customer base than you ever could through traditional marketing techniques.
 As long as you keep your website updated with fresh, current content and are quick to address technical issues, you'll never have to worry about "not existing" to your current and future clients.